scottie-l/reading-notes/reading-notes-201/class-12.md

 lineDashOffset = value, specifies where to start a dash array on a line. sets an offset where to start the pattern.

-createLinearGradient(x1, y1, x2, y2)= creates linear gradient object with a starting point of x1, y1 and end point of x2, y2.
+createLinearGradient(x1, y1, x2, y2) = creates linear gradient object with a starting point of x1, y1 and end point of x2, y2.

-createRadialGradient(x1, y1, r1, x2, y2, r2)= creates radial gradient.
+createRadialGradient(x1, y1, r1, x2, y2, r2) = creates radial gradient.
 Parameters represent two circles, one with center at x1, y1 and radius of r1, the other with center at x2, y2 with radius of r2.

-createConicGradient(angle, x, y)= creates conic gradient object with starting angle of angle in radians, at the position x, y.
+createConicGradient(angle, x, y) = creates conic gradient object with starting angle of angle in radians, at the position x, y.

 We can assign colors to it by using the addColorStop() method.

-createPatern(image, type)= image is source in HTML element, and type is type. repeat= tiles the image in both vertical and horizontal directions. repeat-x= tiles the image horizontally but not vertically. repeat-y= tiles the image vertically but not horizontally. no-repeat= doesn't tile the image, used only once.
+createPatern(image, type) = image is source in HTML element, and type is type. repeat = tiles the image in both vertical and horizontal directions. repeat-x = tiles the image horizontally but not vertically. repeat-y = tiles the image vertically but not horizontally. no-repeat = doesn't tile the image, used only once.

 Shadows: uses 4 properties: shadowOffsetX = float, indicates horizontal distance shadow should extend from object.
 This value isn't affected by the transformation matrix.
 The default is 0. shadowOffsetY = float, indicates vertical distance shadow should extend from object.
 This value isn't affected by the transformation matrix.
 The default is 0. shadowBlur = float, indicates size of blurring effect; this value doesn't correspond to a number of pixels and is not affected by the current transformation matrix.
 The default value is 0. shadowColor = color, standard CSS color value indicating the color of shadow effect; by default, it is fully-transparent black.

-shadowOffsetX and shadowOffsetY indicate how far shadow extends from the object in the X,Y direction.
+shadowOffsetX and shadowOffsetY indicate how far shadow extends from the object in the x, y direction.

 The shadowBlur property indicates the size of blurring effect.